 Nina Knight is a mother, advocate and Chair of the Acrodysostosis Support & Research Charity.
-Knight’s daughter, Lily, was diagnosed with a rare bone disorder known as acrodysostosis.
-After Lily’s diagnosis, Knight actively searched for a community and came across a Facebook support group.
+Nina’s daughter, Lily, was diagnosed with a rare bone disorder known as acrodysostosis.
+After Lily’s diagnosis, Nina actively searched for a community and came across a Facebook support group.
 Years later, this support group has turned into a registered charity – Acrodysostosis Support & Research.
 This is a group of patients, families, friends and researchers who are interested in learning more about this ultra-rare condition.

 Please note the transcript has been edited for brevity and clarity.

-FLG: Hello, everyone, and hello, Nina.
+FLG: Hello, everyone, and hello Nina.
 Thank you so much for joining me today for the latest Patient Perspectives as we take a look at how genomics is impacting patient lives.
 Today, we are joined by Nina, whose daughter was diagnosed with a rare genetic condition.
-So, Nina, if you could just introduce yourself and tell us a little bit about what you do.
+So, Nina, if you could just introduce yourself and tell us a little about what you do.

 Nina: My name is Nina Knight.
 And I, as Shannon said, have a daughter with an ultra-rare genetic disease called acrodysostosis.
 I’m a parent of two children, Harry and Lily.
 Lily is the one that has acrodysostosis – she’s nine years old.
 And as a result of finding out that she had this rare disease, we found a Facebook support group.
 And then from there, we’ve set up a charity to set up a patient registry, with the idea to promote research.
 And our aims are to get treatments, and ultimately to get a cure.